- Gmail has 15 GB of free storage, which is actually shared by other Google services like Google Drive and Google Photos.

-According to Google, that 15 GB of free offered storage should be more than enough for an average person, who receives mails on a daily basis.
+According to Google, that 15 GB of free storage offered should be more than enough for an average person who receives mails on a daily basis.
 Well, when one discovers that “average” is not exactly a word defining its personality, or its inbox, issues appear.
-Filling up 15 GB of space just with emails is not an easy task but, we have found that this happens, and usually to people who are unaware of why their Gmail account is getting filled up.
+Filling up 15 GB of space just with emails is not an easy task but, we have found that this happens, and usually to people who are unaware of why their Gmail storage is getting filled up.

-Technically, when your Google Mail Inbox is almost full, Gmail will bounce all incoming emails and will also stop the owner from sending any new messages, while completely taking control over the situation.
-Thus, filled Gmail accounts become useless due to storage issues and there are only a few good suggestions to get it back in a working stage.
+Technically, when your Google Mail Inbox is almost full, Gmail will bounce all incoming emails and stop the owner from sending any new messages while completely controlling the situation.
+Thus, filled Gmail accounts become useless due to storage issues, and there are only a few good suggestions to get it back in a working stage.

 Gmail is FULL?
 No problem

-Practically, getting some storage space back can be done simply by deleting trash items, spam, old newsletter and useless emails, which sounds simpler in theory than in reality.
-Taking in consideration that usually, Gmail can be filled only by thousands of emails, it will be quite hard to distinguish important letters from useless junk, small items from big attachments and so on.
-To avoid spending weeks in this task, we have a couple of advices that will help you:
+Practically, getting some storage space back can be done simply by deleting trash items, spam, old newsletter, and useless emails, which sounds simpler in theory than in reality.
+However, considering that Gmail usually can be filled only by thousands of emails, it will be quite hard to distinguish important letters from useless junk, small items from big attachments, and so on.
+To avoid spending weeks on this task, we have a couple of pieces of advice that will help you:

-Perhaps one of the easiest methods to get rid of a full Gmail account is to create a completely new one, and have all of your old messages moved there.
-Of course, this means you will have to search for old messages from a completely new address, contacts will have to be exported in order to properly search but, at least you can enjoy the benefits of a Gmail account once again, without paying for any fees and without having to let people know that you created a new address.
+Perhaps one of the easiest methods to get rid of a full Gmail account is to create a completely new one and have all of your old messages moved there.
+Of course, this means you will have to search for old messages from a completely new address.
+Contacts will have to be exported in order to search properly but, at least you can enjoy the benefits of a Gmail account once again, without paying any fees and without having to let people know that you created a new address.